nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - In-Order: Process the Node.Left child reference prior to processing the current Node.
 - Post-Order: Process the Node.Left and Node.Right child references prior to processing the current Node.

+Completed some interview preparatory tasks.

+Completed writing up a summary of Firebase Authentication: Setup and Implementation.
+I still need to go back and do it again from scratch so that I exercise what I know, and learn what I don't.

 ## Friday 6-Jan-2023

 Fiddled with PowerShell 7.x for a minute (2 hours).
 Now I remember one of the driving forces to find another language to learn and to get a better understanding of object-oriented principles.
 PowerShell has its place none-the-less.